vanyasahay/emojiMemoryGame-pp2/README.md

 ### Unfixed Bugs

 - Media query needs to fix for some very small screens.
-- Landscape mode needs to be fised for mobile screens. iPad is working fine.
+- Landscape mode needs to be fixed for mobile screens.
+Landscape mode in iPad is working fine.

 ## Deployment